JarbasAl/LILACS/lilacs/blog/5-LILACS-Learning.md

 Facts are extracted when the verb "is" is used

-Another thing we can do is use coreference resolution and assume the linked entities are related
+Another thing we can do is use coreference resolution and assume the linked entities are related, this way we do not need to care about the subject

+    LILACS.coreference_triples(test_text)

+    # output
     [('London', 'is', 'the capital'),
      ('the capital', 'is', 'most populous city of England and the United Kingdom'), ('London', 'is', 'the City of London'),